Auto Collision Repair Process

 Painting Your Auto

 Before we spray on your car’s original color, we use a specialized computer program to mix various colors until we color match the color of your car.
 However, depending on the type of collision repair your car might need more than just the exterior painted, but also the interior.

 - Clear Coat

 *The base coat and primer get the same after treatment, we pay close attention to dust removal.
-As an extra step for we also wet sand the primer surface.
+Further as an extra step for we also wet sand the primer surface.

 Polishing Your Car

-Finally, the last step of the process, polish.
+Finally, the last step of the process is polish.
 Your car will get the sandpaper and buff machine treatment until you are left wondering: “Where did the collision occur?”
 And that is our ultimate goal!